webvisum/Xtest/README.md

 ## General

-xtest is a test-suite which integrates PhpUnit into Magento.
-It is supporting basic unit testing and selenium testing.
+xtest is a test-suite that integrates PHPUnit into Magento.
+It supports basic unit testing as well as selenium testing.

-xtest is designed to create project integrations tests. instead of creating all entities we are using a preconfigured database.
+xtest is designed to create integrations tests for projects.
+Instead of creating all entities we are using a preconfigured database.

 ## Install